ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-cmmn/progress.md

 ##1.2.
 In Progress

 ##1.3.
 Todo:
+##Bugs
+ * - When we link an exitSentry to and entrySentry, the sourceRef is missing.

 ## Misc
- * - Import CaseFile from UML Model
+ * - Update all property editors to read UML rather than CaseFile, or sync the CaseFile from UML model(s) on load
- * - UML Classes as CaseFileItems - select Root CaseFileItems from Containment Tree
+ * - Use structureRef to determine where the referenced UML class is
  * - Remove git version from platformURIs
  - See if there is a way to have a consistent unique id for a resource irrespective of location